madeintandem/fig_rails_demo/README.md

 #Fig + Docker for rails dev

-The goal here is to demonstrate a docker environment for a Rails app for development use.
-This means we will only be running our dependent services on docker and not the app.
-A docker file for the application can easily be added and linked into this fig configuration but consensus is that running rails s locally is easier for debugging.
+The goal here is to demonstrate a Docker based development environment.
+This means we will only be running our dependent services on Docker, not the app.
+A `Dockerfile` for the application can be easily added and linked into this Fig configuration but consensus is that running `rails s` locally is easier for debugging, testing, and editing.

-What we do desire is a way to facilitate working on multiple projects locally which depend on multiple versions of various services.
+When you have multiple projects locally which depend on different versions of multiple services, setting up your machine can be a pain.
+Returning to an older project can be especially difficult if it depends on old versions of the datastore or search appliance.
+This project aims to freeze the services configuration leveraging Docker containers and tieing them all together with Fig.

 So let's get started.

 ## Prereqs